International Student Exchange Program

 Only course sections beginning with a "J" (for Juneau) section should be considered.
 Those sections beginning with a "K" or "S" refer to campuses outside of the Juneau city limits in Ketchikan and Sitka.

 Please note that you are here for the whole experience.
 Distance / e-Learning courses are not recommended although you may register for one distance / e-Learning course if other on-site courses aren't possible.

 Once you have decided what courses you are interested in and have checked and double checked for course conflicts, contact the ISEP coordinator at with your desired courses and she will assist you with the registration process.

-Housing is located one-quarter mile from campus with a fairly easy walk to our main buildings.
+Housing is located one quarter mile from campus with a fairly easy walk to our main buildings.
 ISEP students share an apartment usually with three other students, each student with his or her own bedroom.
 The housing application is available online.
 Please be sure complete and sign all forms and include your immunization requirements.
 Although housing is guaranteed to ISEP students, if your documentation is not submitted in a timely fashion, your housing space may be forfeited.

 As an ISEP student, your housing, tuition & fees, and meal plan are provided at no costs.
 However, there are fees associated with your studies such as a housing deposit, excess course fees, additional credits, and more that you will be responsible for.